 Missouri, 16 other states file brief supporting Texas suit to delay presidential elector appointment

-Texas suit widely considered longshot, Georgia Republican AG called suit 'legally and factually wrong'
+Suit considered longshot, Georgia Republican AG called it 'legally and factually wrong'

 Missouri led a group of 17 states that Wednesday afternoon filed a brief with the Supreme Court supporting the Texas lawsuit aimed at delaying the appointment of presidential electors from Georgia, Pennsylvania, Michigan and Wisconsin.